 invites administrations

-to submit contributions on the implementation of this Resolution to CPM,
+to submit contributions on the implementation of this Resolution to the second session of the CPM,

 invites the Conference Preparatory Meeting

-to include, in its Report, the results of the general review of the Resolutions and Recommendations of previous conferences, based on the contributions by administrations to CPM, in order to facilitate the follow-up by future WRCs.
+to include, in its Report, the results of the general review of the Resolutions and Recommendations of previous conferences, based on the contributions by administrations to the second session of the CPM and taking into account the above-mentioned report of the Director, in order to facilitate the follow-up by the Conference.

 Reasons: Resolution 95 (Rev.WRC-07) relates to the review by a WRC of all Resolutions and Recommendations of previous conferences.
 Maintaining resolves 1 and 2 is necessary in order to ensure clear consistency of the scope of work under this Resolution, taking into account also that resolves 3 of Resolution 95 (Rev.WRC-07) invites a WRC to determine, at its beginning, which committee within the conference has the primary responsibility to review each of the Resolutions and Recommendations.
 A new resolves is also proposed in order to invite WRCs to include a standing agenda item which would consider the examination of Resolutions and Recommendations referred to in resolves 2 of Resolution 95 (Rev.WRC-07).
 This proposal allows providing a clear basis for standing agenda item 4 of WRCs.